tekknolagi/tekknolagi.github.com/_posts/2026-01-17-multiple-entry.md

 Where it gets weird, though, is our handling of multiple entrypoints.
-See, YARV handles default positional parameters (but *not* default keyword parameters) by embedding the code to compute the positionals inside the bytecode.
-Then callers are responsible for figuring out what offset in the bytecode they should start running the callee, depending on the amount of arguments provided.
+See, YARV handles default positional parameters (but *not* default keyword parameters) by embedding the code to compute the defaults inside the callee bytecode.
+Then callers are responsible for figuring out what offset in the bytecode they should start running the callee, depending on the amount of arguments the caller provides.
 (Keyword parameters have explicit presence checks in the callee because they are passed in un-ordered.)

 In the following example, we have a function that takes two optional positional parameters `a` and `b`.
 If neither is provided, we start at offset `0000`.
 If